Erallie/voicely-ping/README.md

 Unless you set up more than one ping for it, you will not receive another notification until **everyone has left** the voice channel, after which the message you received will be **edited** to reflect that.
 # Support
-If you have any problems with the bot, please create an [issue](https://github.com/Erallie/voicely-ping/issues), and I will try to get to it as soon as I can!
+If you have any problems with the bot or want to request a feature, please create an [issue](https://github.com/Erallie/voicely-ping/issues), and I will try to get to it as soon as I can!